 For an authentic experience, you can head to the Speyside region, located in the northern part of Scotland.
 Speyside is abundant with a majority of distilleries of the country, and some of them house best-selling whiskey labels.
 If you are in Speyside, you can take a tour through the only operating cooperage in Britain, which is the Speyside Cooperage.

 The sheer amount of options can leave you baffled, but you can take a guided tour through a distillery to help you understand the history and tradition of whiskey making in Scotland.
-You can sit in the laps of the majestic mountains of the northern Highlands, explore the wilderness while enjoying delicious cuisine and fine Scottish whiskey.
+You can sit in the laps of the majestic mountains of the northern Highlands, and explore the wilderness while enjoying delicious cuisine and fine Scottish whiskey.

 Ideal time: June to August.